hey-shashikant/Spring-Boot/readme.md

 - Based on the config, Spring Boot will automatically create the beans: DataSource, EntityManager, ...
 - You can inject them into your app, for example your DAO.

+### JPA Development Process

+- Annotate java class
+- Develop java code to perform database operations
+- @Entity Class - Java class that is mapped to a database table
+-